 If you’re struggling with technostress, here are some first steps for taming the technology beast:

 While there is certainly more you can do, these simple changes are a good start to establishing a healthy relationship with technology.
-After all, you should also be able to go to a place like the one pictured above and be fully present in the moment of a pristine lake, fresh air and the wonder of nature, instead of wondering what’s going on back at the office.
+After all, you should also be able to go to a place like the one pictured above and be fully present in the moment of a pristine surroundings, fresh air and the wonder of nature, instead of wondering what’s going on elsewhere.